andrew-spade-acn/d3-react-presentation/PITCHME.md

 Cons:
 * Is this even React?
 * It results in two separate development 'worlds'
-* No simple way to set it up with the conveniences React(+Redux) provides -- Hot Module Reloading, Time Travel Debugging.
+* Not simple to set up with the tools React(+Redux) provides, like HMR + Time Travel Debugging
-* D3 side is by default detached from the Redux store (concerning), component props (concerning), and router (probably fine)
+* D3 side is by default detached from the Redux store, component props, and app router
 ---
 #### The React Way
 ```jsx
 export class CircleReact extends Component {
   render() {